-On 4 February 2020 the Danish Parliament adopted Act no. 105, which amended the Danish Fundraising Act with effect from 1 March 2020.
+On 4 February 2020, the Danish Parliament adopted Act no. 105, which amended the Danish Fundraising Act with effect from 1 March 2020.
 The purpose of the amendment is to enhance control with fundraising activities as part of the effort against money laundering and terrorist financing.
 The amendment consists of several elements.
 Firstly, NPOs now have to apply for a permission from the Danish Fundraising Board.
 Previously NPOs were required to notify the Board before initiating fund raising activities.
 Secondly, the requirements to such organizations' financial statements are increased.
 Now the organizations are obliged to give information about each fundraising campaign including income and expenses of each campaign.
 Thirdly, the amendment enhances the Board's ability to discover instances of money laundering and TF by expanding the Board with a member with insight in identifying money laundering and TF.
 Finally, the Board's obligation to share information with relevant authorities is now a requirement by law.
 This includes an obligation to report to the Danish police, if the Fundraising Board suspects that a crime has been committed and an obligation to report to the Danish Financial Intelligence Unit (FIU), The Money Laundering Secretariat, if the Board has knowledge about, suspects or has reasonable suspicion that raised funds are used for money laundering purposes or financing of terrorism.

 In addition to the amendment of the Fundraising Act, The Danish Fundraising Board has implemented new guidelines for a risk-based approach.
-The Board has changed its supervision of the financial statements to the effect that the Board examines the financial statement immediately upon receipt.
+The Board has changed its supervision of the financial statements to the effect that the Board conducts spot checks.
+Each year, the Board decides the number of financial statements that need to undergo examination.
 Among other things, the examination includes the accountant's opinion as well as the relation between receipts and expenditures.
-Based on the information given in the financial statement, the

-Board assesses if a more detailed supervision should be introduced, e.g. if the Board suspects that the funds are being used for purposes other than those stated in the application.
+Based on the information given in the financial statement, the Board assesses if a more detailed supervision should be introduced, e.g. if the Board suspects that the funds are being used for purposes other than those stated in the application.